-To support statewide efforts to increase performance outcomes in various areas, an additional case review may be identified by the Office of Child Welfare, Department of Children and Families.
-They will define the population and the random selection methodology.
-Once the quarter's sample has been defined, the Brevard Family Partnership QA Manager will assign these case; reviewers will submit their results to the Quality Assurance Manager who will then consolidate the data and report the findings.
+To support statewide efforts to increase performance outcomes in various areas, an additional case review may be identified by the Office of Child Welfare (OCW), Department of Children and Families.
+The OCW defines the population and the random selection methodology.
+Once the quarter's sample has been defined, the Brevard Family Partnership QA Director will assign these cases; reviewers will submit their results to the QA Director who will then consolidate the data and report the findings.